patrick-dunavan/sf_example/README.md

 In general, attached are:

-*** The Spring (4) controller for normal http requests;  I use "DSL-like" methods/calling/shortcuts that would normally follow a catalog of global or domain-centric concepts; in the instance provided, it does not go through peer-review/acceptance  - List<String> list = safeList(as(getList(foo())) insn't fluent - but the wrappers - designed to be safe - are a time saver and eventually - I believe - make the code much more easy to follow in a simple flow.
+*** The Spring (4) controller for normal http requests;  I use "DSL-like" methods/calling/shortcuts that would normally follow a catalog of global or domain-centric concepts; in the instance provided, it does not go through peer-review/acceptance  - List<String> list = safeList(as(getList(foo())) insn't fluent - but the wrappers - designed to be safe - are a time saver and eventually - I believe - make the code much more easy to follow as long as the language is expressive.

-*** A simple service / interface / impl for retrieving data.
+*** A service / interface / impl for retrieving data.

 *** A mocked unit test against one of the services.

-*** The ant build (This build relies on the underlying Eclipse-generated .classes) does not include integration into the unit test suite, code coverage, etc.  This is by design for a minimal build/deploy; Unit tests/code coverage for this project is performed by hand utilizing embedded Junit runner with eclEmma for code coverage.
+*** The ant build (This build relies on the underlying Eclipse-generated .classes) does not include integration into the unit test suite, code coverage, etc.  This is by design for a minimal build/deploy; Unit tests/code coverage for this project is performed by hand utilizing embedded Junit runner with eclEmma for code coverage.  less complilation is included as well as triggered during any change to the .less filein the IDE.

+I am stating to note the process above is much different from a triggered compile/build/test/coverage/deploy from Jenkins, etc.  I use in a more formal environment.

 The general architecture: